iturdikulov/notes/research/Столяров-Программирование_том_1_Programming_volume_1.md

 less cryptic.
 Yes in C you can't avoid side effects anyway, but in other languages you can.

+When knowledge of C can be useful?
+?
-Writing in C is requirement, you need to understand how computer and operating system is working on subconscious level to write really quality programs.
+Writing in C is requirement, you need to understand how computer and operating system is working on subconscious level to write really **quality programs**.

-But to learn C, here are some requirements in understanding pointers and recursion, which can help some another language ([[Pascal]]):
+Learning C, here are some requirements in understanding pointers and recursion, which can help some another language ([[Pascal]]):
 - language fully support pointers
 - you can use language without pointers
 - using pointers you can extend your capabilities (real necessity)

+Is deep learning Pascal (in details) is needed when you learn general programming?
+?
+Not really.
 You learn not Pascal, you learn programming by using Pascal, and you can omit some Pascal specific features.

+Why need to learning Assembly language (at least basics)?
+?
 Big role in understanding programming is taking [[Assembly_language|Assembly language]].
-You can never write programs in it (prefer C), but you must understand how it works to understand what you are really doing, understand OS kernel, how to interact with it, understand system calls, deeply understand data structures, etc. And you need usually also learn it before C (but after Pascal).
+You can never write programs in it (prefer C is recommended), but you must understand how it works to understand what you are really doing, understand OS kernel, how to interact with it, understand system calls, deeply understand data structures, etc. And you need usually also learn it before C (but after Pascal).
 You can use any assembly to learn, need to get understanding how to work with registers and memory areas, understand stack frame, interrupts, etc.

-So chain to learn programming is: Pascal → Assembly → C → C++ (special author's vision), OS, I/O, processes, sockets, multithreading, mutex objects and semaphores, critical sections, etc.
+So chain to learn programming is: ==Pascal → Assembly → C → C++== (special author's vision), OS, I/O, processes, sockets, multithreading, mutex objects and semaphores, critical sections, etc.

 ## Introduction 3, parting words (Предисловие 3, напутственное)

 First who created things which works on their own (automatically) are watch mechanics.
-XVIII century - Jaquet-Droz automata (most complex is penman, containing 6000 details).
+XVIII century - Jaquet-Droz ==automata== (most complex is penman, containing 6000 details).

-![Jaquet Droz The Writer Automaton From 1774 In Action](https://www.youtube.com/watch?v=ux2KW20nqHU)
+![Jaquet Droz The Writer Automaton From 1774 In Action](https://www.youtube.com/watch?v=ux2KW20nqHU) _Jaquet Droz The Writer Automaton From 1774 In Action_

 He not only invented these automata machines, hi also spent a lot of time to make required tools and details, so making some complex automation system was combination of many different skills, finances and physical labor.

-With programmable computers you can avoid material requirements to make something useful and great.
+With programmable computers you can avoid ==material== requirements to make something useful and great.
 Program itself is finished product.
 Programming is the most creative profession in engineering and technical professions.

+What is 2 main things which are important for programmer?
+?
 Self-education and practice is requirement to be programmer.

 Author also tells you need to use CLI to learn something from this book (I use